 Program business is one of the fastest growing sectors of the insurance marketplace.
-According to a recent study from the Target Markets Program Administrators Association (TMPAA), from 2016-2018, the industry saw a 12 percent increase in premium administered, with 2018 ending at $40.5 billion in written premium.
-During that timeframe, 25 percent of program administrators (PAs) recorded at least 20 percent growth in premium.*
+According to a recent study from the Target Markets Program Administrators Association (TMPAA), from 2016-2018, the industry saw a 12% increase in premium administered, with 2018 ending at $40.5 billion in written premium.
+During that timeframe, 25% of program administrators (PAs) recorded at least 20% growth in premium.*

 For retailers looking to capitalize on this growth, success requires combining a wide range of knowledge about various classes of business with a high level of specialization, which program administrators are uniquely positioned to provide.
 Retailers should also look for PAs with proven underwriting skills, profitable return on investment, actuarial expertise, and effective supporting technology that can scale with increases in business.